Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Application Load Balancer (ALB).
 Attach the ALB to the Auto Scaling group.
 Create a target tracking scaling policy for the ALB's `RequestCountPerTarget` metric to modify the Auto Scaling group.
 - [ ] Create an Application Load Balancer (ALB).
 Attach the ALB to the Auto Scaling group.
 Create a scheduled scaling policy for the Auto Scaling group.

-### A SysOps administrator is notified that an Amazon EC2 instance has stopped responding The AWS Management Console indicates that the system status checks are failing.
+### A SysOps administrator is notified that an Amazon EC2 instance has stopped responding.
+The AWS Management Console indicates that the system checks are failing.
 What should the administrator do first to resolve this issue?

 - [ ] Reboot the EC2 instance so it can be launched on a new host.
 - [x] Stop and then start the EC2 instance so that it can be launched on a new host.